-See ResultsRayEvaluation to get more information about the corresponding command in VBA.
+See ResultsRayEvaluation for information about the corresponding VBA command.

 TABLES

 Click Tables (III) to open the Tables dialog box and to select a table available from the model.
 Click OK to export the table data at the selected cell range.